SHIELDING YOU

 Post-conviction motions are not the same as appeals.
 It is a separate process that often starts after an initial appeal is denied.
 Post-conviction motions raise questions to the judge to get a sentence reduction or a conviction vacated based on specific aspects of Florida Rules of Criminal Procedure.
 Our post-convictions motions team is dedicated to filing the proper motions for you at the right time to get you relief from your conviction and sentence.

-Sentence Reduction Based on Error
+Sentence Reduction Based On Error

 One of the reasons to never give up following a conviction is that mistakes do happen.
 Even judges make errors in sentencing, but you pay the price unless you have Orlando post-conviction lawyers to help you find that error and correct it.